tjluoma/move-all-by-ext/README.md

 Note that *case* does not matter.
 JPG=jpg=jPg=JpG etc

+**Be sure to save the file once you have made the changes mentioned in #5 and #6!**

 Then you are ready to search.
 Just tell the script where to search.
-For example:
+For example, to search your "Downloads" folder, use:

 	~/Desktop/move-all-by-ext.sh ~/Downloads/

+or

+	~/Desktop/move-all-by-ext.sh "$HOME/Downloads/"

-See the 'Usage' section above.
+See the 'Usage' section above for more options.

 ## Background ##